During the 2013-2014 academic year there were 886,052 international students enrolled in undergraduate and graduate program in the U.S.

 Except, high quality education is not a one-way street.
-And it’s not all about the money.

 Educational excellence is not reached by gathering fresh minds and telling them how to think.
 It is reached by sharing information, shifting perspectives, encouraging critical discussions, allowing for personal reflection, applying theory to real-life situations, and graduating students with knowledge, skills, dedication, and abilities to exchange ideas with other humans in the world.

 So when people talk about all the money foreign students bring and how lucky those students are to get to soak up American wisdom, a critical piece of the story is left out – the part on the immense educational benefit of a culturally rich college environment.